-Our Lady of Guadalupe (Spanish: Nuestra Señora de Guadalupe / Virgen de Guadalupe) is Mexico’s most popular religious image and patron saint of the Americas.
+Our Lady of Guadalupe (Spanish: Nuestra Señora de Guadalupe / Virgen de Guadalupe) is Mexico’s most popular religious image and patron saint of the Americas and our school.

 Mesoamerica, the New World, 1521: The capital city of the Aztec empire falls under the Spanish forces.
 Less than 20 years later, 9 million of the inhabitants of the land, who professed for centuries a polytheistic and human sacrificing religion, are converted to Christianity.
 What happened in those times that produced such an incredible and historically unprecedented conversion?

 In 1531 a “Lady from Heaven” appeared to a humble Native American at Tepeyac, a hill northwest of what is now Mexico City.
 She identified herself as the ever Virgin Holy Mary, Mother of the True God for whom we live, of the Creator of all things, Lord of heaven and the earth.

 She made a request for a church to be built on the site and submitted her wish to the local Bishop.
 When the Bishop hesitated and requested her for a sign, the Mother of God obeyed without delay or question, sending Her native messenger to the top of the hill in mid-December to gather an assortment of roses for the Bishop.

 After complying to the Bishop’s request for a sign, She also left for us an image of herself imprinted miraculously on the native’s tilma, a poor quality cactus-cloth, which should have deteriorated in 20 years but shows no sign of decay 475 years later and still defies all scientific explanations of its origin.
 It apparently even reflects in Her eyes what was in front of Her in 1531.